FIU Music Festival: FIU Meets Juilliard with Amernet String Quartet & Clarinetist Jon Manasse

 November 2 @ 7:30 pm - 9:00 pm| $5 – $15

 A chamber music performance for the younger generation!
-FIU’s Artist-in-Residence, the Amernet String Quartet, will be joined by Juilliard clarinetist, Jon Manasse, in an exciting program featuring clarinet quintets.
+FIU’s Artist-in-Residence, the Amernet String Quartet, will be joined by Juilliard clarinetist, Jon Manasse.
+The evening opens with a solo clarinet work by Paquito D’Rivera (Lecuonerias), followed by Debussy’s String Quartet in G-minor.

 About the Amernet String Quartet